This post may contain affiliate links. For more information, please see my full disclosure policy.

 By the time the glue dries, your little one will be ready to take their newest creation on its first exploratory mission into outer space!

-But while you’re waiting, don’t forget to grab the uppercase letter R page below to go along with it!
+But while you’re waiting, don’t forget to grab the uppercase letter R page from the bundle of interactive alphabet pages to go along with it!
 They’ll fit together perfectly into your alphabet book!